nomicflux/clj-threals/README.md

 ### Partial Ordering Problems

 Partial ordering is the most important element, as equality and simplification rely on it.
-As of now, system which empirically appears to be consistent (i.e. for which any game can be replaced with its simplification in a sum, and the result is equal to the original) can be built off of orderings which treat each game as three separate two player games - that is, there is a partial ordering along the red-green axis, the green-blue axis, and the blue-red axis.
+As of now, a system which empirically appears to be consistent (i.e. for which any game can be replaced with its simplification in a sum, and the result is equal to the original) can be built off of orderings which treat each game as three separate two player games - that is, there is a partial ordering along the red-green axis, the green-blue axis, and the blue-red axis.